Title

 How to Differentiate Diabetes Distress, Diabetes Burnout and Depression

-According to an eClinical Medicine study by the National Institutes of Health, the three conditions are different in severity and can overlap.
+According to an eClinical Medicine study by the National Institutes of Health (NIH), the three conditions are different in severity and can overlap.

 Diabetes Distress